IEC Electronics (NYSE:IEC) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of IEC Electronics (NYSE:IEC – Get Rating) in a research note released on Saturday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of IEC Electronics (NYSE:IEC – Get Rating) in a research report sent to investors on Sunday.
+The firm issued a sell rating on the stock.

 IEC Electronics Company Profile